AMWA-TV/bcp-005-02/docs/NMOS-With-IPMX-HKEP.md

 ### HDCP Content Protection Notifications

 The base notification method is not strictly required but is highly recommended.
-However, if a device implements notifications through BCP-008-01 or BCP-008-02, it is mandatory to also implement the base notification method.
+However, if a device implements enhanced notifications through BCP-008-01 or BCP-008-02, it MUST also implement the base notification method.

 #### Base notification method